bichngocbui/SQL-in-BigQuery-Sales-Analysis/README.md

 #### Result
 ![image](https://github.com/user-attachments/assets/e02ec6eb-6bc1-461c-8890-a12b327fdd90)

 The query calculates the total discount cost related to the Seasonal Discount for each SubCategory, and in this case, ___"Helmets" is the only product that receives the discount___.
-For 2012, the total discount cost for Helmets is 827.65, while ___for 2013, the cost increases___ to 1606.04.
-This shows a ___significant increase___ in the total seasonal discount cost for Helmets from 2012 to 2013, highlighting the growing investment in discounts for this particular product.
+For 2012, the total discount cost for Helmets is 827.65, while for 2013, the cost increases to 1606.04.
+This shows a ___significant increase in the total seasonal discount cost for Helmets from 2012 to 2013____, highlighting the growing investment in discounts for this particular product.
 ### Query 5: Retention rate of Customer in 2014 with status of Successfully Shipped (Cohort Analysis)
 #### Syntax
 ```sql